notsag-dev/notsag-dev/README.md

 I'm a software engineer with more than a decade of experience.
 I've been doing back-end development in Node.js for a while in diverse areas including fintech, gaming, and blockchain, as well as experimenting with many other technologies.

-I'm currently building a cannabis traceability system: [nfcogos.com](https://www.nfcogos.com)
+I'm currently building a cannabis social network: [map.nfcogos.com](https://www.nfcogos.com)

 ---